channagiri/RSM-toolkit/README.md

 PyQt5

 PyFAI

 h5py

 ## Requisites:
 .edf Images

 .poni (Generated using PyFAI)

 .h5 files

-This program is used to
+This program can be used:

+(i) to view the raw .edf images

+(ii) to plot pole figures

+(iii) contour plot intensity vs temperature

+(iv) Automatic fit the peaks w.r.t the temperature using pseudo-Voigt function